wuzhuoming/CUHKPrototypeTunerV2/README.md

    advisor:
      builtinAdvisorName: CUHKPrototypeTunerV2
      classArgs:
-       min_budget: 1
-       max_budget: 25
+       num_epochs: 25
-       eta: 5
    trial:
      command: python wrap_program_mbart.py
      codeDir: .
-     # specific the number of GPU used by each trial
+     # specifiy the number of GPU used by each trial
      gpuNum: 4
    localConfig:
-     # specific index of GPU used by the experiment, just like CUDA_VISIBLE_DEVICES
+     # specifiy index of GPU used by the experiment, just like CUDA_VISIBLE_DEVICES
      gpuIndices: "0,1,2,3"
    EOF
    ```